| | | | |

 Instructions

-1. Heat Oil Heat your oil to 400°F ⁴
+1. Heat Oil Heat your oil to 400°F (See NOTES 3 for details)

-4. add beer Poor in the beer of your choice (slowly), stirring it in as you go.
+4. Add beer Poor in the beer of your choice (slowly), stirring it in as you go.
 Start with 1/4 of the bottle/can, and whisk.
 If it looks too thick slowly add more, whisk, and keep going until it’s where we want it.
 You’re looking for a thick pancake batter-like consistency.

 5. batter fish After that, you take your fish fillets and submerge the entire fish into the batter, let the excess drip off, and drop it into the oil.
 You can put as many fillets in as you want, but keep it to one floating layer of fish at a time.
 You will need to rotate them around until they are golden brown.